ovn-org/ovn/Documentation/intro/install/fedora.rst

 ``yum`` instructions.

 The command below will install RPM tools and generic build dependencies.
-And (optionally) include these packages: libcap-ng libcap-ng-devel dpdk-devel.
+And (optionally) include these packages: libcap-ng libcap-ng-devel.

 DNF:
 ::